getgrav/grav-learn/pages/10.grav-admin/03.configuration-system/docs.md

 ![Grav Admin Configuration](configuration.png)

 The **Configuration** page gives you access to your site's **System** and **Site** configuration settings.
-Additionally, you can view a breakdown of your server's properties in a number of areas including PHP, SQL, server environment, and other various components that determine how your site operates.
+Additionally, you can view a breakdown of your server's properties in a number of areas including PHP, server environment, and other various components that determine how your site operates.

 The **System** tab enables you to customize the settings found in the `/user/config/system.yaml` file.
 These settings affect how many of the primary system-related features of Grav operate.
 The site's home page, caching settings, and more can be configured here.